 When it doesn’t, it creates a divergence.
 Read more about in divergence in indicators and price action here.

 H – up closes in the specific time frame.

 L- down closes in the specific time frame.

 RSI Indicator is a momentum oscillator ranging between 0 to 100.

 As the name indicates, it measures the strength and momentum in the market.

 RSI Indicator defines the overbought and oversold condition of the market.

 - Oversold – Below 30.

-Bearish RSI crossover – crossing 70 from the above signals corrective rally or trend reversal.
+Bearish RSI crossover – cuts 70 from above.
+The crossovers indicate either a corrective rally or trend reversal.

 Traditional parameter used is 14 period.